muso31/Helixbase/README.md

 To add a 301 redirect simply add a redirect item to the _Redirect Items_ folder found in your site _Global_ folder.

 To adjust the amount of versions stored changed the rule on the _/sitecore/system/Settings/Rules/Item Saved/Rules/Delete Old Versions_ item.
-You can also change the rule to recycle or archive.
+You can also change the rule to recycle or archive old versions.